Blueback (film): Production

 In February 2021, a film adaptation of Blueback by Tim Winton was announced to be moving forward, with Robert Connolly announced to be directing, after years of development.
 Mia Wasikowska, Eric Bana and Radha Mitchell were set to star in the film, with Bana reteaming with Connolly after the Australian success of The Dry.
 The film was packaged and pitched for distributors in the film market at the 71st Berlin International Film Festival.

 The film officially began principal photography on 22 March 2021, in Western Australia.

 Release

 Blueback had its world premiere at the 2022 Toronto International Film Festival on 10 September 2022.
 It was theatrically released in Australia by Roadshow Films on 1 January 2023.

-Its Australian premiere occurred on 21 November 2022 at the opening of the Somerville Film festival in collaboration with the 2023 Perth Festival.
+Its Australian premiere occurred on 22 November 2022 at the opening of the Somerville Film festival in collaboration with the 2023 Perth Festival.

+The film was released on DVD and Blu-ray by Roadshow Entertainment on 29 March, 2023.

 Reception

-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 69% based on 39 reviews, with an average rating of 6/10.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 72% based on 43 reviews, with an average rating of 6/10.
 The website's consensus reads, "While it may be narratively slight and somewhat preachy, Blueback is a beautifully filmed family drama with an ecologically conscious message."
-On Metacritic, it has a weighted average score of 59 out of 100 based on 10 critics, indicating "mixed or average reviews".
+On Metacritic, it has a weighted average score of 59 out of 100 based on 11 critics, indicating "mixed or average reviews".

+The soundtrack was nominated for Best Independent Classical Album or EP at the 2023 AIR Awards.